-B.4b A description of any known trends affecting the issuer or the industries in which it operates.
-Trend Information As indicated in the UBS Group First Quarter 2019 Report, the overall pace of growth has decreased as a result of a synchronized global slowdown.
-Economic growth and markets are expected to continue to recover and stabilize at different speeds across regions and asset classes.
+B.4b A description of any Trend Information 2 known trends affecting the issuer or the industries in which it operates.
+As indicated in the UBS Group First Quarter 2019 Report, the overall pace of when it operates. stabilize at different speeds across regions and asset classes.
 UBS is likely to benefit from this environment as a result of its regional and business diversification.
 Higher invested assets are expected to lead to an increase in recurring revenues in Global Wealth Management and Asset Management, compared with the first quarter of 2019.
 Further momentum would require a sustained improvement in market activity and client sentiment across our businesses.
 UBS will continue to execute its strategy with discipline, focusing on balancing efficiency and investments for growth, to deliver on its capital return objectives and to create sustainable long-term value for UBS shareholders.